(…or Farewell to the Ponds)

 Ah, ah, ah spoilers: Episode summary

-It is 1930s Noo Yoik and a Gumshoe is called to take the case of a man who wants to talk about statues that he claims move when you’re not looking at them.
-Amused, he takes the job and promptly makes his way to an apartment block, the address given to him by his client.
+It is 1930s Noo Yoik and a Gumshoe is called to take the case of a man who wants to talk about statues that he claims can move when you’re not looking at them.
+Amused, he takes the job anyway and promptly makes his way to an apartment block, the address given to him by his client.
 Cue lots of ominous shots of stone statues, including one of an angel covering its eyes outside the apartment block.
 Inside, the Gumshoe finds the building deserted except for strange stone angels that appear to follow him around.
 He enters one of the rooms in this apartment and discovers… himself as an old man.
 Then he is trapped by the angels in the corridor, escapes to the roof only to be confronted by the largest stone angel ever…

 Modern day Noo Yoik and Amy, Rory and The Doctor are in Central Park reading.
 The Doctor is reading an intriguing book by a Melody Malone, a Private Detective.
 As The Doctor reads aloud to Amy, we follow Rory returning with the coffees… but something is following him.
 Finally, The Doctor realises that the author of the book was River Song and they return to the TARDIS to chase after Rory who, it seems, has been taken to another time.
 The first person Rory sees is River Song.
 Despite The Doctor claiming that it would be easy to get back to 1938, it seems the TARDIS is having difficulty and ends up in a graveyard.

 Back with Rory and River and the pair are taken to see the benefactor from the pre-credit sequence.
-Rory is thrown into to cellar (sorry – basement) with some cherub statues that don’t quite look as cute as they are supposed to and appear to only move when it is dark.
+Rory is thrown into to cellar (sorry – basement) with some cherub statues that don’t quite look as cute as they are supposed to and appear to move when it is dark.
 Upstairs, the benefactor has a Weeping Angel chained up behind a curtain.
 River discovers this and sends a signal for The Doctor to lock the TARDIS onto.
 In a moment of darkness, the angel grabs River’s arm.

 River: The Angels are predators; they’re deadly.
 What do you want with them?